 Tokyo and Osaka are 4th and 5th most expensive cities in the world for the year 2017.
 Does this answer the question good enough?
-Let’s just say that among top 10 cities, only 3 come from Europe: Paris, Copenhagen, and Geneva.
+Let’s just say that among the top 10 cities, only 3 come from Europe: Paris, Copenhagen, and Geneva.
 Except for Copenhagen, the other two cities you could probably assume.
 Only, they are all below Japanese cities.
 Therefore, together with becoming European newcomers in Japan, you should count with raising your costs of living.
 So you better get a good job or prepare a serious amount of savings.
 I’d suggest you do both.

-Prepare for an expensive life, or prepare to get stressed day after day because of being unprepared for the situation.
+Prepare for expensive life, or prepare to get stressed day after day because of being unprepared for the situation.
 Europeans moving to Asia assume that the costs of living are going to be lower.
 Yes, there are some pretty poor countries.
-But the most of you don’t consider moving to them.
+But most of you don’t consider moving to them.
 But to developed ones.
-And the life in those developed countries is expensive.
+And life in those developed countries is expensive.
 Japan is one of the leading economies of the world.
 Don’t expect to live cheap in the country leading the world.

 Do you necessarily need to speak Japanese as European newcomers in Japan?